chronot1995/cumulus-ansible-intermediate-mlag-nclu/README.md

     ```./provision.sh```

-This will bring run the automation script and configure the two switches with BGP.
+This will bring run the automation script and configure the two switches with CLAG.

 ### Troubleshooting